CodyTolene/3D-Printing/Witcher Emblem Key Hook/README.md

 ### Description

-Introducing the exquisite Witcher Emblem, forged with precision at Kaer Morhen.
-This mountable masterpiece boasts a dovetail slide wall mount back plate, allowing you to effortlessly attach and slide the medallion key hook into place.
-The meticulous design ensures a perfect fit, as the dovetail rail on the back plate is crafted slightly smaller than the back-inlet of the front piece.
-With a little cleaning, you'll experience seamless sliding without any hassle.
+Witcher Emblem, forged with precision at Kaer Morhen.
+This mountable masterpiece boasts a dovetail slide wall mount back plate, allowing you to attach and slide the medallion key hook into place.
+The design uses a dovetail rail on the back plate which is slightly smaller than the back-inlet of the front piece.
+With a little cleaning, you'll get seamless sliding without any hassle.

 A remix of [Witcher towel hook/key holder][link-witcher-key-hook] by Vladeer.